The Art of the Start by Guy Kawasaki

 In fact, it’s hard to read through the book without a smile on your face.
 Kawasaki is a highly entertaining writer, and a deeply optimistic one, who educates you and makes you happy about the world and yourself.
 He is also a wordsmith, who has strong command over the English language.
 Truly, when you read this book, you know you are learning entrepreneurship from someone at the top of the game.

-As a business executive like Guy Kawasaki, you will learn many useful, practical things from Kawasaki’s book – such as the 10/20/30 rule of presentations.
+As a business executive, you will learn many useful, practical things from Kawasaki’s book – such as the 10/20/30 rule of presentations.
 This states that a presentation should have only 10 slides, run for 20 minutes and use a 30-size font.

 Kawasaki suggests asking your audience three things at the start of every presentation:

 - “How much of your time may I have?”

 - “What are the three most important things I can communicate to you?”

 - “May I quickly go through my PowerPoint presentation and handle questions at the end?”

 This is excellent advice, as the approach is likely to get your audience’s attention and get them involved in the presentation.
 You will find many interesting takeaways like that from this book, which will prepare you for a role as a business executive as well as for your first venture as an entrepreneur.